Popup-Meeting-Rooms-Project/IoT/README.md

 4. Create a new release in the repository [IoT-github-releases](https://github.com/Popup-Meeting-Rooms-Project/IoT-github-releases) and upload the binary file as the Github release.
 5. Set the tag name of the release to the same value as you assigned to `constants::releaseTagName` in step 1.
 6. The devices will update automatically.

+### <a name="#esp32-tests.h"></a>2.8.
+Testing

+Unit testing was created using the Aunit library.
+Documentation and install can be seen here: (https://github.com/bxparks/AUnit#Installation)

+New tests can be added as follows

+(testName) {
+assertTrue(some boolean);
+}

+other assert statements also exist that are in the documentation linked above.

 ## <a name="mqtt-broker"></a>3.
 MQTT Broker